syncfusion-content/maui-docs/MAUI/Popup/popup-animations.md

 * `SlideOnBottom`
 * `None`

-N> Setting of AnimationMode is same for both `Displaying popup when the SfPopup is set as root view` and `Displaying popup on the go`.
+N> Setting of the AnimationMode is same for both `Displaying popup when the SfPopup is set as root view` and `Displaying popup on the go`.

 ### Zoom